Natural Flavour Conservation in a three Higg-doublet Model

-The potential in Eq.~(\ref{potential1}), which is written in terms of the $SU(2)$ scalar doublets with their component being symmetry eigenstates in Eq.~(\ref{ma}), can be written with $SU(2)$ scalar doublet with their components being the mass eigenstates given in Eq.~(\ref{a11}):
+The potential in Eq.~(\ref{potential2}) can be written in terms of $SU(2)$ scalar doublets with their components being the mass eigenstates given in Eq.~(\ref{a11}):

-Notice from the scalar potential in Eq.~(\ref{potential2}), that there is still a residual $S_2\equiv Z_2$ symmetry: it is invariant under the exchange of the doublets $h_2\leftrightarrow h_3$.
-The mass degeneracy is due to this unbroken $S_2$ symmetry.
-That is described mathematically by the following operator
+Notice that this scalar potential is the same as that in Eq.~(\ref{potential2}).
+However the later one was written in terms of the symmetry eigenstates and (\ref{potential3}) is in terms on the mass eigenstates.
+This occurs only in this model and not in any 3HDM and it is a consequence of the $S_3$ symmetry and the vacuum alignment.

-If the eigenvectors of the mass square matrix are also eigenvectors of $E$ we can distinguish the three eigenvectors $e_1,\,e_2,\,e_3$, with which the tribimaximal matrix in Eq.~(\ref{mis1}) is obtained, even if $e_2$ and $e_3$ are mass degenerated: $Ee_2=e_2$ and $Ee_3=-e_3$.
+Notice that this scalar potential with three Higgs scalar doublets under $SU(2)$, is as simple as the two doublet case, see for instance in Ref.~\cite{Gunion:2002zf}.
+From Eq.~(\ref{potential3}), we can see that if $\lambda_8=0$ there is still a residual $S_2$ symmetry: it is invariant under the exchange of the doublets $\phi_1\leftrightarrow \phi_2$.
+Notice, however, that the mass degeneracy is due to the fact that the $\lambda_8$ term does not contribute to the Higgs scalar masses, this is easy to be verified, once $\lambda_8$ corresponds only to the trilinear and quartic interactions among the three doublets.
+Anyway, we have considered only the $\lambda_8=0$ case due to the $\mathbb{Z}_2$ symmetry considered above.

-We will show later on under which conditions the potential in Eq.~(\ref{potential1}) is bounded from below.
-For the moment, just notice that when $v_1=v_2=v_3$, if $\lambda_4>0$.
-Under these conditions the minimum of the scalar potential ($V_{min}=-\lambda_4v^4_{SM}$) is global and stable as long as the masses square, given in (\ref{mrs1}), (\ref{mps1}), and (\ref{mcs1}), are all positive and, with the conditions for the $\lambda$'s given in Sec.~\ref{sec:potential} are satisfied.
+We will show later on under which conditions the potential in Eq.~(\ref{potential2}) (or (\ref{potential3})) is bounded from below.
+For the moment, just notice that when $v_1=v_2=v_3$, if $\lambda_4>0$, the minimum of the scalar potential ($V_{min}=-\lambda_4v^4_{SM}$) is global and stable minimum if the masses square, given in (\ref{mrs1}), (\ref{mps1}), and (\ref{mcs1}) are all positive and, if the conditions for the $\lambda$'s given in Sec.~\ref{sec:potential} are satisfied.
 However, the stability of the solution $v_1=v_2=v_3$ under radiative corrections will be studied elsewhere.

-The residual $S_2$ symmetry can be broken, if necessary, to avoid the mass degeneracy and also the domain wall problem, and this can be done by quantum corrections and/or by soft terms in the scalar potential.
-As an illustration, here we break the $S_2$ symmetry by adding the following quadratic terms $\mu^2_{nm}H^\dagger_nH_m$, $n,m=2,3$ to the scalar potential in (\ref{potential1}).
+The residual $S_2$ symmetry can be broken, if necessary, to avoid the mass degeneracy and also the domain wall problem.
+This can be done by quantum corrections~\cite{Goudelis:2013uca} and/or by soft terms in the scalar potential.
+As an illustration, here we break this symmetry by adding the following quadratic terms $\mu^2_{nm}H^\dagger_nH_m$, $n,m=2,3$ to the scalar potential in (\ref{potential1}).
 The mass matrices in all the scalar sectors are now of the form